navigation

 Requirements

-If you are able to run Node.js version 6 or newer, then you can use Nodemailer.
-There are no platform or resource specific requirements.
-All public Nodemailer methods support both callbacks and Promises (if callback is omitted).
-You need to have at least Node v8.0.0 if you want to use async..await with Nodemailer.
+If you’re running Node.js version 6 or later, you can use Nodemailer.
+There are no specific platform or resource requirements.
+All Nodemailer methods support both callbacks and Promises (if no callback is provided).
+If you want to use async..await, you’ll need Node.js v8.0.0 or newer.

 TL;DR

-1. Create a Nodemailer transporter using either SMTP or some other transport mechanism
+1. Create a Nodemailer transporter using either SMTP or another transport method

-2. Set up message options (who sends what to whom)
+2. Set up your message options (who sends what to whom)

-3. Deliver the message object using the sendMail() method of your previously created transporter
+3. Deliver the message using the sendMail() method of your transporter

 Example

-This is a complete example to send an email with plain text and HTML body using Ethereal Email.
+Below is an example to send an email with both plain text and HTML content using Ethereal Email.

 const nodemailer = require("nodemailer");